 We welcome input and feedback, and we love doing custom work.
 If you are interested in a special project, just send us an email or give us a call.
-You can also read reviews from people that have commissioned us for custom work on Facebook.
-Or here is a link to our Etsy reviews.

 The research that goes into choosing, designing, and packing our pieces is also an important aspect of what we do.
 Each piece comes with a card that details something about that species- like its ingenious biological adaptations, its use in industry, or its role in a culture's folklore.